clearclaw/atomictempfile/README.rst

 AtomicTempFile
 --------------------

-A temporary file object which will be renamed to the specified path on exit.
+A temporary file object which will be atomically renamed to the specified path on exit.

      with AtomicTempFile('whatever') as f:
       f.write('stuff')

+This allows transactional behaviours with file writes.